5 of the best broadband and TV deals right now

 Vodafone also has some great value broadband and TV deals for new customers right now.

-It's offering 500Mbps unlimited, pure fibre broadband for just €35 a month for the first six months with free activation.
+It's offering unlimited 500Mbps pure fibre broadband for just €35 a month for the first six months with free activation.

 After the first six months are up, the price rises to just €40 a month and then stays there (subject to a similar annual price hike each April as with Eir).
-Despite this, if inflation were to average around 2% to 3% a year over the coming years, even after six or seven years you'd still only be paying around €54 or €55 a month for your pure fibre broadband which is way cheaper than all the other providers are offering even as of today.
+Despite this, if inflation were to average around 2% to 3% a year over the coming years, even after six or seven years you'd still only be paying around €54 or €55 a month for your broadband which is way cheaper than all the other providers are offering even as of today.
 So Vodafone is a great option for those who want longer-term value with the same provider.

 You can also avail of Vodafone's Super Wi-Fi extenders to increase the reach of your signal throughout your home.
 While most standard Wi-Fi extenders come with an upfront hardware cost, Vodafone's Super Wi-Fi is sold as an add-on to your broadband that you can cancel anytime and costs just €5 per month.